Library Total Monthly Visitors

 How Public Library is Performing

-Library visits peaked in fiscal year (FY) 2013-14 after a majority of the Branch Library Improvement Program (BLIP) projects were completed.
-Increased convenience for patrons in accessing digital collections remotely from home via the library’s virtual presence online and/or on a mobile device have lessened the need for residents to visit a library location in order to check out books, movies and music.
-After a substantial drop in visits from FY 2013-14 to FY 2014-15, the number of persons entering the Main Library and branches has stabilized at nearly 7,000,000 visitors annually.
+Library visits peaked in FY 2013-14 after a majority of the Branch Library Improvement Program (BLIP) projects were completed.
+Consistent with library usage trends across the industry, visits have decreased steadily since, as increased convenience for patrons in accessing digital collections remotely from home via the library’s virtual presence online and/or on a mobile device have lessened the need for residents to visit a library location in order to check out books, movies and music.
+SFPL expects that open hours’ reallocation, ongoing public programming offerings, and continued improvements to library facilities and security will increase library visits and better meet the needs of the public.

 How Performance is Measured